Stefano Sannino: Career

 In February 2020, the new EU High Representative for Foreign and Security Policy, Josep Borrell, appointed Sannino as Assistant Secretary-General for Economic and Global Affairs of the European External Action Service.
 In December 2020, he was appointed new Secretary General of the European External Action Service, to replace Helga Schmid, starting from 2021.
 He was replaced by Belén Martínez Carbonell in January 2025.

 As of 1 February 2025 he leads Directorate-General for the Middle East, North Africa and the Gulf within the European Commission.

+In December 2025, Sannino was detained by Belgian police during a raid on the EU's foreign service and the College of Europe.
+According to the European Public Prosecutor's Office (EPPO), the operation is part of an ongoing investigation focused on "suspected fraud related to EU-funded training for junior diplomats."